IBM/ibm-cloud-functions-serverless-blockchain/tutorials/cf-send-iot-to-blockchain/Use Cloud Functions to Send Your IoT Data to Your Blockchain.md

    ```

 7.  **Create an action in IBM Watson IoT Platform**
     a.
 In your Postman environment, create the variable "action-targetUrl" (without quotes) and give it the value of the URL for the send-to-blockchain action from the "Use Cloud Functions to Send Your Data to Your Blockchain" tutorial.
     b.
 In your Postman environment, create the variable "action-username" and give it the value of the "user" portion of your Cloud Functions API key  (without quotes) from the "Use Cloud Functions to Send Your Data to Your Blockchain" tutorial.
     Reminder: The Cloud Functions API key consists of user:password.
 Supply the portion before the ':' for the "action-username" value.
     c.
 In your Postman environment, create the variable "action-password" and give it the value of the "password" portion of your Cloud Functions API key (without quotes) from the "Use Cloud Functions to Send Your Data to Your Blockchain" tutorial.
     Reminder: The Cloud Functions API key consists of user:password.
 Supply the portion after the ':' for the "action-password" value.
     d.
 In the Postman UI, click on the REST call `4.
 POST IoTP action` and click `Send`.
-You should see:
+You should see a result similar to:

    ```
    {